Do you need ETIAS to visit Europe in 2026?

 What EES means for your trip right now

 EES is the part that affects you today.
 Since 10 April 2026 it's fully operational across the Schengen countries.
-On arrival, non-EU travelers give a facial image and fingerprints, and the system logs your entry and exit instead of ink-stamping your passport.
+On arrival, non-EU visitors on short stays give a facial image and fingerprints, and the system logs your entry and exit instead of ink-stamping your passport.
 There's nothing to apply for and nothing to pay — but the first-time registration can add time at the booth.

 Family reality check: the first EES registration is per person, so a family of four is four biometric captures at a machine or officer.
 Build in buffer on your first EU entry, keep the kids fed before the queue, and don't book a tight connecting train the same hour you land.